 - Sugary Foods: Avoid any sweets or sugary foods as much as possible because excess sugar can get converted to triglycerides.

 A low-cholesterol diet should include as many whole, unprocessed healthy foods like vegetables, fruits, lean proteins, legumes, low-fat dairy, and seeds as possible.
 Unsaturated oils like olive oil and avocado oil should be used instead of saturated fat or canola oil.
 Nuts and seeds may help raise good HDL levels, and even though eggs contain cholesterol, there is evidence to suggest they will not negatively impact your cholesterol levels.
-That said, limit egg yolks to 2-3 per week but enjoy egg whites as much as you’d like.
+That said, limit egg yolks to two to three per week but enjoy egg whites as much as you’d like.

 The following are foods to eat on a low-cholesterol diet: